awsdocs/amazon-sns-developer-guide/doc_source/deploy-event-search-analytics-pipeline.md

       + `INFO` \(default\)
       + `WARNING`

-   1. \(Optional\) For **SearchDomainArn**, enter the ARN of the Amazon ES domain, a cluster which configures the needed compute and storage functionality\.
+   1. \(Optional\) For **SearchDomainArn**, enter the ARN of the Amazon ES domain, a cluster that configures the needed compute and storage functionality\.
 If you don't enter a value, a new domain is created with the default configuration\.

    1. For **TopicArn**, enter the ARN of the Amazon SNS topic to which this instance of the fork pipeline is to be subscribed\.